Adamjakobsen/FYS4150/Project5/README.md

-## Simulating time-dependent two dimensional Schrødinger equation
+## Simulating time-dependent two dimensional Schrödinger equation

 We will be using our simulation to study the double-slit experiment.